Rwandan genocide: Timeline

 In 1990, the army began arming civilians with weapons such as machetes, and it began training the Hutu youth in combat, officially as a programme of "civil defence" against the RPF threat, but these weapons were later used to carry out the genocide.
 In particular, the Hutu Power leaders organized a paramilitary or militia force known as the Interahamwe and the Impuzamugambi.
 These groups served to provide auxiliary slaughterhouse support to the police, the gendarmerie and the regular army.
-These militias were primarily recruited from the vast pool of Hutu internally displaced persons driven from their homes in the North, and claimed a total membership of 50,000 on the eve of genocide Rwanda also purchased large numbers of grenades and munitions from late 1990; in one deal, future UN Secretary-General Boutros Boutros-Ghali, in his role as Egyptian foreign minister, facilitated a large sale of arms from Egypt.
+These militias were primarily recruited from the vast pool of Hutu internally displaced persons driven from their homes in the North, and claimed a total membership of 50,000 on the eve of genocide.
+Rwanda also purchased large numbers of grenades and munitions from late 1990; in one deal, future UN Secretary-General Boutros Boutros-Ghali, in his role as Egyptian foreign minister, facilitated a large sale of arms from Egypt.
 The Rwandan Armed Forces (FAR) expanded rapidly at this time, growing from less than 10,000 troops to almost 30,000 in one year.
 The new recruits were often poorly disciplined; a divide emerged between ordinary rank-and-file soldiers and the elite, battle-ready Presidential Guard and gendarmerie units.

-In March 1993, Hutu Power began compiling lists of "traitors" whom they planned to kill, possibly including President Habyarimana, who the CDR had publicly accused of treason.
+In March 1993, Hutu Power began compiling lists of "traitors" whom they planned to kill, possibly including President Habyarimana, whom the CDR had publicly accused of treason.

 During 1993, the hardliners imported machetes on a scale far beyond that required for agriculture, along with other tools which could be used as weapons, such as razor blades, saws and scissors.
 These tools were distributed around the country, ostensibly as part of the civil defence network.